-Cost of sales was \$1.0 million in the first quarter of 2022 compared to \$18.3 million in the first quarter of 2021.
-The decrease in cost of sales was mainly due to the decreased sales during the quarter.
-Cost of sales consists of operating expenses, share-based compensation expense/ recovery, equipment depreciation, depletion of mineral properties, royalties and idled mine asset costs.
-Operating expenses in cost of sales reflect the total cash costs of product sold (a non-IFRS financial measure, refer to section "Non-IFRS Financial Measures" of this press release for further analysis) during the quarter.
+Cost of sales was \$5.1 million in the second quarter of 2022 compared to \$4.6 million in the second quarter of 2021.
+The increase in cost of sales was mainly due to the increase in royalties during the quarter.
+Cost of sales consists of operating expenses, share-based compensation expense, equipment depreciation, depletion of mineral properties, royalties and idled mine asset costs.
+Operating expenses in cost of sales reflect the total cash costs of product sold (a Non-IFRS financial measure, refer to "Non-IFRS Financial Measures" section) during the quarter.